sharetribe/flex-docs/src/docs/operator-guides-pages/how-to-enable-pages/index.md

 ---
 title: How to enable Pages in Console
 slug: how-to-enable-pages
-updated: 2023-02-14
+updated: 2023-04-25
 category: operator-guides-pages
-ingress: Enable the Pages feature for your test environment
+ingress: Enable the Pages feature in your Test environment
 published: true
 ---